Projects About

 Screens are built around clear content hierarchy, reusable cards and actions that are easy to understand.

-Navigation, recipe cards, learning blocks and saved actions were designed as reusable interface pieces.
+I designed navigation, recipe cards, learning blocks and saved actions as reusable interface pieces.
 The goal was for users to understand what each screen offers, what action is available and why a recommendation matters without decoding dense nutrition data.

 MealClub wireframe showing app structure, screen hierarchy and core content flow before high fidelity design